 We sponsor a wide variety of educational projects designed to give new immigrant youth at risk the tools they need to successfully integrate into Israeli society from a young person’s perspective.
-Many teenage Olim struggle with conflicting social norms, schoolwork in a foreign language, feelings of alienation, lack of proper role models and inadequate basic resources.
+Many teenage Olim struggle with conflicting social norms, schoolwork in a foreign language, feelings of alienation, lack of proper role models and inadequate basic resources at home.
 Untreated, these issues can lead to high drop-out rates, juvenile delinquency, substance abuse and even self-harm.
 FFNI is a driving force in support of youth educational projects that offer practical and supportive solutions.

 Holistic Support for “Mekif Gimmel High School” Students: Over 10 years ago, we began a fruitful relationship with a local Beersheva high school to assist their struggling young immigrant student population.
 Along with the school administration and other outstanding organizations, we help provide much needed tutoring, enrichment programs focused on the history and culture of the State of Israel, as well as social bonding activities.
 We are proud to partner with JNF UK, the TOP Institute, Beersheva Dept. of Immigration, plus numerous philanthropic groups and private donors.

 “A Different Way of Learning” – Youth Summer Programs: An unstructured, long boring summer can create real setbacks in the progress of young immigrants – but that’s exactly when our joint summer program steps in to address the issue!
 Together with the organizations listed in our Holistic Support section, we jointly developed and operate a summer school program, providing Hebrew language tutoring in small groups, interactive life-skills lessons and a social community program designed to build constructive relationships and camaraderie.